jay-soeur-webjet/mobile-framework-options/README.md

 - React Native: Highly popular and well-supported framework with good stability.
 Offers a vast collection of libraries and follows good security practices.

-- Flutter: Rapidly growing framework with strong support from Google and a rich collection of built-in widgets.
+-  <span style="color: green">Flutter</span>: Rapidly growing framework with strong support from Google and a rich collection of built-in widgets.
 Requires a learning curve for beginners.